FabricMC/fabric-docs/develop/codecs.md

 // When actually writing a mod, you'll want to properly handle empty Optionals of course JsonElement json = result.resultOrPartial(LOGGER::error).orElseThrow();

-// Here we have our json value, which should correspond to `[1, 2, 3]`,
+// Here we have our JSON value, which should correspond to `[1, 2, 3]`,
 // as that's the format used by the BlockPos codec.
 LOGGER.info("Serialized BlockPos: {}", json);